SteffeyDev/react-native-popover-view/README.md

   this.props.navigation.navigate('NextView', {calculateRect: () => new Rect(this.state.width/2 - 20, 50, 40, 20), ...otherParams});
 ```
 Now, if your app is put into split-screen mode while the popover is still showing, `calculateRect` will be called again, and the popover will shift to point to the new rect.

+## <a name="contributing">Contributing

+Pull requests are welcome, and if you find that you are having to bend over backwards to make this work for you, feel free to open an issue or PR!
+Of course, try to keep the same coding style if possible and I'll try to get back to you as soon as possible.

 ## <a name="credits"/>Credits